-On 20 December 2004, the Company signed a long-term agreement with AB SEB Bank.
-The loan was taken to refinance loans received from related parties.
+(A) On 20 December 2004, the Company signed a long-term agreement with AB SEB Bankas.
+The loan was taken to refinance loans received from UAB BOF Europa Holding and UAB PC Europa.
 On 2 March 2015, an amendment was signed to the credit agreement amending and revising the agreement signed in 2004: variable interest rate of 3-month EURIBOR + 1.50% margin, the loan maturity extended until 2 March 2018.